How to Allocate Money?

-I study a simple equity-efficiency problem: A designer allocates a fixed amount of money to a population of agents differing in privately-observed marginal values for money.
-She can only screen agents by asking them to burn utility (through some socially wasteful activity).
-I show that giving a lump-sum payment is outperformed by a mechanism with utility burning when the agent with the lowest money-denominated cost of engaging in the wasteful activity has an expected value for money that exceeds the average value by more than a factor of two.
+I study a simple equity-efficiency problem: A designer allocates a fixed amount of money to a population of agents differing in privately observed marginal values for money.
+She can only screen by imposing an “ordeal,” that is, by allocating more money to agents who engage in a socially wasteful activity (such as queuing or filling out forms).
+I show that giving a lump-sum transfer is outperformed by an ordeal mechanism when agents with the lowest money-denominated cost of engaging in the wasteful activity have an expected value for money that exceeds the average value by more than a factor of two.

 Unpublished version